 The details on race day:

 I arrived in Reno late Friday night, Brian was already sleeping in the hotel.
-I did get enough sleep the night before, but we then had to take Brian to the start line at 4:30 AM for a 5AM start.
-We went back to the hotel after the runners started, and slept for a little bit, as later that day was when I started my pacing part.
+I did get enough sleep the night before, being my flight was late.
+The next morning we had to take Brian to the start line at 4:30 AM for a 5AM start.
+After seeing the runners off when they started, we went back to the hotel, and slept for a couple of hours, since later that day, I had to start my pacing duties.

-We got to the aid station (Diamond Peak) where I would pick up my runner, and waited there for hours as we didn’t know, and Brian did not advise us, on his pace.
+We got to the aid station (Diamond Peak) where I would pick up my runner, and waited there for hours as we didn’t know, and Brian did not advise us, on his pace and estimated arrival.
+BUT, this is the definition of CREW – Cranky Runner Endless Waiting.
 As Yvette and I waited for Brian to arrive, we set up Yvette’s massage table, and she provided free massages to runners and pacers.
-She also worked on my shoulder and back, as they had really chronic tightness.
+Yvette is a medical massage therapists, and she has her own practice and store front in Sacramento, CA. I also got on her table and she worked on my shoulder and back, as they had really chronic tightness.
 This was my first experience with her hammer, blades, and suction cups.

+I finally was settling down in our waiting area, wanting to rest a bit before Brian arrived.
+It was short-lived.
 When our runner finally arrived, I was caught off guard.
-I wanted to rest a bit.
-I didn’t get my drinks ready.
+I didn’t get my hydration pack ready nor my nutrition to bring with me.
 This was not like me to be unprepared.
 This was good practice for my next events.
-We had to service our runner so I took this time to get ready.
+Yvette had to help and serve our runner, so I also got ready myself.

-My pacing segment started at Diamond Peak, which takes runners and pacers up a black diamond ski slope at the beginning of this section.
+My pacing segment started at Diamond Peak, which takes runners and pacers up a black diamond ski slope from the aid station.
 The start was a steep 45%(?) grade with loose sand, so slipping backwards is a risk one takes, especially if without trekking poles.
 After 2 miles of this slope we reached the top, which took us about 1 hour.

 We continued on, going through groomed trails that feels like walking on pillow, and taking in the view till the sunset.
 At nightfall, my runner started feeling more fatigue, and had difficulty breathing.
 We were getting higher up in altitude.
 We stopped several times, for him to catch his breath.
 At one point, in the dark, we were sitting on the side of the trail.